iangreenleaf/blog_house/_drafts/how-to-kill-your-grass.md

 We used sheet mulching to prepare about 500 sq. ft. for our vegetable garden and have had a very good outcome.

-I think sheet mulching comes out well ahead of other methods in terms of results.
+I think sheet mulching comes out ahead of other methods in terms of results.
 Done well, it can tame very rough conditions, and it effectively deals with the existing vegetation and weed seed bank.
 It also rolls a bunch of soil improvement into the preparation step, something that you would have to do separately with most of the other methods.
 It's possible to do sheet mulching not only organically, but with also with local materials and materials almost exclusively reclaimed from the waste stream.